+I love working with mason jars and I was able to with my DIY fairy House tutorial.
 I love mason jar crafts.
 After all, I am a southern gal and southern gals have about 989 jars, including every jam, jelly, and mayo jar every made.
 Tossing those things in a recycling bin is a class C felony.
 I might have some emergency hurricane or something that requires filling them up or some sort of canning job where I need a lot of jars- even though I have never ever canned before.
 It may happen.

 In any case, with jars, jars, and more jars, I have been trying my best to come up with some constructive fun for all my mason jars this summer so I can stop looking like a hoarder.